awsdocs/aws-java-developer-guide/doc_source/tutorial-spot-adv-java.rst

 You can view this entire code sample in the :code:`advanced.CreateSecurityGroupApp.java` code sample.
 Note you only need to run this application once to create a new security group.

 .. note:: You can also create the security group using the |tke|.
-See :tke-ug:`Managing Security Groups from AWS Explorer <tke-sg>` in the
-   |tke-ug| for more information.
+See :tke-ug:`Managing Security Groups from AWS Explorer <tke-sg>` in the |tke-ug| for more information.

 .. _tutor-spot-adv-req-opts:

-Detailed Spot Instance Request Creation Options
+Detailed spot instance request creation options
 ===============================================

 As we explained in :doc:`tutorial-spot-instances-java`, you need to build your request with an